 Part-Time Programs

-If you are planning to study at CELOP part-time and short-term only, a tourist visa or visa waiver is all you need.
-Visitors in B-1/B-2 or WB/WB visa waiver status may be able to take non-credit, part-time English classes considered short-term and recreational in nature.
-If you plan to stay in the US longer-term and for full-time study at an ESL school or university, you should get a student visa.
+If you are planning to study at CELOP part-time and short-term only, you need a tourist visa or visa waiver (ESTA).
+Visitors in B-1/B-2 or WB/WB visa waiver status may be able to take non-unit, part-time English classes considered short-term and recreational in nature.
+If you plan to stay in the US longer-term and for full-time study at an ESL school or university, you should apply to a full-time program and get a student visa.

-If you are already in the United States on a B-1 or B-2 visa, and hope to study full-time, you will either have to apply for and be granted a change of status before you can begin studying at CELOP.
-Alternatively, you could return to your home country to get an F-1 student visa.
-Please contact CELOP’s Foreign Student Advisor/DSO to schedule an appointment to discuss your immigration options.
+If you are already in the United States on a B-1 or B-2 visa, and hope to study full-time, you will either have to apply for and be granted a change of status before you can begin studying at CELOP, or you can return to your home country to get an F-1 student visa.
+Please contact CELOP’s Foreign Student Advisor if you have any questions.

 We recommend that you review US Department of State (DOS) information on the F-1 visa process, including documents required for your visa interview.